 Lymphocytic choriomeningitis (LCMV), a viral infectious disease, is transmitted through the saliva and urine of rats.
 Some individuals experience long-term effects of lymphocytic choriomeningitis, while others experience only temporary discomfort.

 Rats also are a potential source of allergens.
 Their droppings, dander and shed hair can cause people to sneeze and experience other allergic reactions.

 Diseases transmitted by rats fall into one of two categories: diseases transmitted directly from exposure to rat-infected feces, urine or bites and diseases indirectly transmitted to people by an intermediate arthropod vector such as fleas, ticks or mites.
-While the following list of diseases or medical conditions are all associated with rats, most are not commonly encountered in the United States.
+While the following list of diseases or medical conditions is all associated with rats, most are not commonly encountered in the United States.

 New tapeworm species infecting people in Alberta

 There have only been five cases so far but experts are urging dog owners to take precautions

 There’s a new parasite in Alberta being spread by coyotes, but there is no reason to be overly alarmed, says an infectious diseases expert.